NomicFoundation/github-linear-bridge/README.md

 ### Future work

-- Migrate to a private Github App to avoid the limitation
 - When a review is requested for a PR, create a Linear sub-issue with the reviewer as the assignee
 - Reopen/restore an issue in Linear if reopened in Github